 The problem of uniform language courses is that they never take into account who you are.
 You don’t interact with the program – you follow it.
 You only study for a certain amount of hours per week.
 You learn a restricted number of words.
 Plus, you practice only a certain number of grammatical constructions.
-And you have to stay within the program even if you’re advanced.
+And you have to stay in the program even if you advance quicker than your classmates.

-When you are studying by yourself, you are on the top of the game.
-You’re both a teacher and a student.
+When you are studying by yourself, you are on top of the game.
+You are both a teacher and a student.
 You have to estimate your level and choose appropriate resources: not too easy, but not too out-of-reach either.
 You have to see for how long you can study effectively.
-And the most important, you are the only person responsible for keeping yourself going as fast as you can.
+And most importantly, you are the only person responsible for keeping yourself going as fast as you can.

 For example, when I felt that videos by Johan from Francais Authentique are too slow, I accelerated them by x1.25.
 When I felt that I can catch the meaning on this speed, I switched to French YouTubers who spoke in their normal everyday language.
 After, I started listening to podcasts that was even more challenging, since I couldn’t read the lips anymore.
 Then, it was audiobooks that helped me to pick up a more high-end vocabulary.

-So be on guard and challenge yourself with every step.
+So be on guard and challenge yourself on every step.